 - Negotiation of warranties and guarantees including analysis of financial strength and advice on savings verification protocols

-- Negotiation and workouts on existing projects whose performance was less than planned
+- Negotiation and workouts on existing projects whose performance has been less than anticipated

 - Negotiation or renegotiation of Performance Contracts, Opportunity Assessment Reports, and Project Development Agreements